Kate Middleton Looks Flawless in Lavender While Boarding a Hamburg-Bound Train

 All aboard!
 Kate Middleton and Prince William bid auf wiedersehen to Berlin on Friday morning, and boarded a Hamburg-bound train for the final day of their whirlwind tour of Poland and Germany.

 The morning after a glamorous reception at Clärchens Ballhaus, the royal couple looked cheery as they made their way through the Berlin Hauptbahnhof station to their train.
 Kate capped off their two-day stay in the German capital with a custom lavender A-line dress by one of her favorite designers, Emilia Wickstead.
-A contrasting red clutch added a modern edge to the mother of two's look, while a pair of nude pumps proved she's still a fan of the classics.
+A contrasting red clutch added a modern edge to the mother of two's look, while a pair of nude pumps (shop a similar style here) proved she's still a fan of the classics.

 While in Hamburg, the Duke and Duchess are scheduled to celebrate the joint UK-German year of science at the city's Maritime Museum, which, this year, is focused on oceans.